eisenzopf/redactomatic/README.md

 Alterntively if no phrase list is specified then the class will attempt to read the phrase list from a CSV file using the following parameters:

 - phrase-filename - The name of a CSV file containing the phrases
 - phrase-header - True/False The CSV file has a header row (default=True)
 - phrase-field - The name of the column to select (phrase-header=True only)
 - phrase-column - Alternative to phrase-field.
 An integer column number (Default=0)

 The `phrase-filename` can be an absolute path, or a relative path.
 If it is a relative path then redactomatic will look for it relative to the current working directory.
 If the path is prefixed with `$REDACT_HOME` then the path will be interpreted relative to the path in the enviornment variable `REDACT_HOME`.
 If that environment variable is not set then it will search relative to installation directory of redactomatic.py.

 This class uses regular expressions to implement that phrase match.
+It optionally allows the definition of  regular expressions to be added to the front and back of each phrase using the ```prematch``` and ```postmatch``` options.
+By default, ```prematch.regex='\b'``` and ```postmatch.regex='\b'``` to ensure that whole words are matched.
+This can be suppressed using ```add-wordbreak: False``` option or by overriding one or both of them using your own ```prematch``` or ```postmatch``` regular expression.

+The following parameters affect the regular expression matching.

-It therefore also accepts the `flags `parameter.
-The `flags` parameter behaves as described for `redact.RedactorRegex`.
+- flags - behaves as described for `redact.RedactorRegex`.
+- add-wordbreak - If True, sets the prematch.regex and postmatch.regex t- be '\b'.
+(Default=True)
+- prematch - A section defining the pattern to match *before* the phrase (optional).
+One of:
+  - regex - an inline regular expression or list ore regular expressions
+  - regex-filename - a filename contaning the regular expression (not supported yet)
+  - regex-id - an ID to a regex definition in the regex section
+- postmatch - A section defining the pattern to match *after* the phrase (optional).
+One of:
+  - regex - an inline regular expression or list ore regular expressions
+  - regex-filename - a filename contaning the regular expression (not supported yet)
+  - regex-id - an ID to a regex definition in the regex section

 This class is used by in the definition of the `_IGNORE_` entity redactor that can be found in the release file [data/ignore.yml](data/ignore.yml).
 Note that the special anonymizer class `anonymize.AnonRestoreEntityText` is used to restore this text again after redaction is completed.